yadavanuj/confined/README.md

 #### Key (in version 1)
 - A key can be 36 characters long.
-- A key maps to operation. *More on this later*.
 - A key can use (a-z), (A-Z), (0-9) character set and ":" and "-" as separators.
 - This provides flexibility in multi-tenant systems.